microsoft/BuildTourHack/stories/2/211_Centennial.md

 ![Edit project](images/211-edit-project.png)

-Scroll to the end of the xml file and paste the above xml code to the end of the file before the final project tag.
+Scroll to the end of the xml file and paste the above xml code to the end of the file **before the final project tag**.
 Save your changes and then reload Microsoft.Knowzy.WPF

 ![Reload project](images/211-reload-project.png)